换心术 The Art of Swapping Hearts

 Via email: email@example.com

-(This email will serve as the only registration channel.
-Please enclose a short bio within 100 words and a motivational text within 200 words.)
+(Email will be the only channel.
+Please enclose a short biography within 100 words and a motivational text within 200 words.)

 About „the Burrow”